Contraceptive diaphragm or cap

 A diaphragm or cap does not provide reliable protection against sexually transmitted infections (STIs).
 If you're at a high risk of getting an STI – for example, you or your partner has more than one sexual partner – you may be advised to use another form of contraception.

 You should not use a diaphragm or cap during your period as there is a possible link with toxic shock syndrome (TSS), a rare condition that can be life threatening.

 Your doctor or nurse will show you how to put in a diaphragm or cap.

-Some women squat while they put their diaphragm or cap in; others lie down or stand with one foot up on a chair – use the position that's easiest for you.
+You may want to squat while putting the diaphragm or cap in; others lie down or stand with one foot up on a chair – use the position that's easiest for you.

 Inserting a diaphragm

-- with clean hands, put two 2cm strips of spermicide on the upper side of the diaphragm
+- with clean hands, put 2 2cm strips of spermicide on the upper side of the diaphragm

 - put your index finger on top of the diaphragm and squeeze it between your thumb and other fingers